-The basic full-time PhD funding package includes an annual stipend, tuition remission for required course work, and student health insurance through your fourth year.
+The basic full-time PhD funding package includes an annual stipend, tuition remission for required course work, and student health insurance through your fifth year.
 We provide full details with our offer of admission.

 Some doctoral students may be appointed to a Research Assistantship.
 Research Assistants are funded by external grants and work with a principal investigator on a funded research project.
 Unlike Steinhardt Fellows, Research Assistants agree to work 20 hours per week on an ongoing research project, typically with a team of faculty and other students.
 Research Assistants may not perform additional work assignments such as teaching or grading.

 For the duration of the assistantship, Research Assistants receive funding that includes a stipend, tuition remission for required course work, and student health insurance.

 Other Expenses to Consider

 Beyond what is covered by your Steinhardt Fellowship or Research Assistantship, you may have additional expenses that you should keep in mind as you plan your budget.
 These may include, but are not limited to: